MattDoesAThing/yuzu-wiki/FAQ.md

 Vulkan and OpenGL have separate caches, but different OpenGL backends share the same cache.
 This means that on Nvidia you can build up shaders with less stutter on GLASM, then use GLSL for more performance.

-`IMPORTANT: Since the cache stores parts of the game, we don't condone sharing or downloading these, since it is considered piracy`
+**IMPORTANT: Since the cache stores parts of the game, we don't condone sharing or downloading these, since it is considered piracy.**

 ### **How do I use mods or cheats?**
 For a list of useful mods for your favorite games, check our database with [Switch Mods](https://yuzu-emu.org/wiki/switch-mods/)